-Paul M. Collins, Jr. is Professor of Legal Studies and Political Science at the University of Massachusetts Amherst.
+Paul M. Collins, Jr. is Professor of Legal Studies and Political Science at the University of Massachusetts Amherst, where he is also the Graduate Program Director in the Department of Political Science.
 From 2014-2020, he served as the inaugural Director of Legal Studies at UMass.
 He holds a Ph.D. and M.A. in political science from Binghamton University and a B.S. in political science from the University of Scranton.
-His research focuses on understanding the democratic nature of the judiciary, interdisciplinary approaches to legal decision making, and social movement litigation.
+His research focuses on understanding bias and inequality in the legal system, the selection and work of judges, and social movement litigation.

 Supreme Court Confirmation Hearings and Constitutional Change, coauthored with Lori A. Ringhand, was published in 2013 by Cambridge University Press and was recognized by Choice as an 2014 Outstanding Academic Title.